ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 Boards typically inherit files that support the MCU, MCU family and MCU vendor.
 When adding a new board, you need to add a new set of files for the board.

 You may be wondering why there are more directory levels than target configuration levels.
 This is because many targets use the `extra_labels_add` feature in the target configuration.
-The following keywords `STM32L4`, `STM32L475xG`, `STM32L475VG` resolve to `TARGET_STM32L4`, `TARGET_STM32L475xG`, `TARGET_STM32L475VG` respectively.
+The keywords `STM32L4`, `STM32L475xG`, `STM32L475VG` resolve to `TARGET_STM32L4`, `TARGET_STM32L475xG`, `TARGET_STM32L475VG` respectively.
 With those labels applied, these directory names get included in the build for this target.

 1. Create a new directory called `TARGET_IMAGINARYBOARD` at the top level of your project.